ELEVATE-Project/documents/src/docusaurus/notificationservice/settingup-notificationservice.md

 # Setting up the Notification Service

-You can set up the Notifications service to configure the sender's email ID and send email notifications.
+You can set up the Notification service to:

+* Send emails using SendGrid.

+* Configure the sender's email ID.

 To set up Notification Service on a local system, do as follows: